Sensory overload: Marketing

 It can be difficult to distinguish and understand information when experiencing sensory overload.
 Even such meaningless stimuli such as white noise or flickering lights may induce sensory overload.
 Sensory overload is common among consumers as many corporations compete with each other especially when advertising.
-Advertisers will use the best colours, words, sounds, textures, designs and much more to get the attention of a customer.
+Advertisers use attention-grabbing colours, words, sounds, textures, designs and much more.
 This can influence the consumer, as they will be drawn to a product that is more attention grabbing.
-However, policy makers and advertisers must be aware that too much information or attention-grabbing products can cause sensory overload.

 Implications of public policy

-Implications of public policy in regards to information overload have two main assumptions.
-The assumptions the policymakers have are, first, to assume that consumers have a great deal of processing capacity and a great deal of time to process information.
-Secondly, consumers can always absorb the information without serious concern about how much information has been presented.
+Implications of public policy in regards to information overload have two main assumptions: first, that consumers have a great deal of processing capacity and a great deal of time to process information, and secondly, that consumers can always absorb the information without serious concern about how much information has been presented.
 As researchers have pointed out, policymakers should better understand the difference between the process and availability of information.
 This will help decrease the possibility of information overload.
 In some cases, the time to process such information in a commercial can be 6 out of 30 seconds.
-This can lead consumers confused and overloaded with such fast-paced information thrown at them.
-To understand how consumers process information three factors must be analyzed.
-Factors such as the amount of information given, the source of corrective information and the way in which it is all presented to the consumer.
+This can lead consumers to be confused and overloaded with such fast-paced information thrown at them.
+To understand how consumers process information, three factors must be analyzed, such as the amount of information given, the source of corrective information and the way in which it is all presented to the consumer.
 Different types of media have different processing demands.
-An optimal outcome for policy makers to influence advertisers to try is to present information through a TV commercial stating simple facts about a product and then encourage the audience to check out their website for more details.
-Therefore, their quick processing time of a commercial was not overloaded with information thus saving the consumer from sensory overload.
+One possibility is to present information through a TV commercial which states simple facts about a product and then encourages the audience to visit a website for more details.
+Therefore, the short processing time involved in watching a commercial is not overloaded with information, saving the consumer from sensory overload.